New Sydney Restrictions: Lockdown Rules Explained

 - Essential work, or education, where you cannot work or study from home.

 Restrictions in regional NSW will remain unchanged.
 From Monday, all non-urgent construction will also cease, Ms Berejiklian announced.
-From Wednesday, 21 July, employers must allow employees to work from home if the employee is able to do so, failure to do so can result in a fine of up to $10,000.
+From Wednesday, 21 July, employers were advised they must allow employees to work from home if the employee is able to do so, failure to do so can result in a fine of up to $10,000.

 What Businesses are Open?